Ianfeather/ianfeather.co.uk/blog/source/_posts/2015-05-07-questions-around-web-components.markdown

 <h2 id="third-party" class="blog-subtitle">Are third party components ever going to be that usable?</h2>

 A lot of talk about Web Components being the new jQuery plugins ecosystem, and concern over them becoming so.
-The hope is that the cream rises to the top and that we can promote the "best" component for each task i.e. `&lt;greatest-tabs-component&gt;` but a quick look at the react or angular ecosystems shows they still have their fair share of implementations.
+The hope is that the cream rises to the top and that we can promote the "best" component for each task i.e. `<greatest-tabs-component>` but a quick look at the react or angular ecosystems shows they still have their fair share of implementations.

 Given the dependency matrix we are likely to see something more like: